gitbls/sdm/README.md

 ## Complete sdm Documentation

 Need more details?
-You'll find complete details on sdm in the <a href="Docs/Index.md">online documentation</a>.
-You can watch sdm in action <a href="https://youtu.be/CpntmXK2wpA">here</a> NOTE: It's an slightly old video and doesn't use plugins, but will give you a good idea of how sdm works.
+You'll find complete details about sdm in the <a href="Docs/Index.md">online documentation</a> and plugin-specific documentation <a href="Docs/Plugins.md">here.</a>

+You can watch sdm in action <a href="https://youtu.be/CpntmXK2wpA">here</a> It's an older video and doesn't use plugins, but will give you a good idea of how sdm works.